-As we watch time and technology march forward as it should, the era of advanced artificial intelligence and robotics has begun in the real estate field as well.
+As we watch time and technology march forward as it should, the era of advanced artificial intelligence and robotics has begun in the real estate field as well and it raises new home appraisal questions.
 More and more, drones are handling tasks that used to be handled by people by taking photographs of houses and properties and sending that data to be analyzed by advanced computer software for various parts of the listing process and determining a home value.

 Recently, automated technology has made it so that drones, software and more are now part of the home appraisal process and, with new regulation being proposed by the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corp. and the Federal Reserve, concerns about professional home appraisers being replaced by machines have risen and spread across relevant industries.